AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

         end Show_Simple_Allocation;

-    Here, we're using a general access type :ada:`Integer_Access`, but allocating an integer variable on the heap.
+    Here, we're using a general access type :ada:`Integer_Access`, but allocating an integer object on the heap.

 .. admonition:: Important